1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1.5 Skipping Medical Advice

-Section 2: What to Avoid (and What to Do Instead) in Special Cases
+Section 2: What to do (and not to do) in Special Cases

 2.2 Constipation in Pregnancy